rdswyc/DataStructures/BinaryTree/README.md

 ### Add

 Adds a node to a `Tree`, with a key and value.
 The tree must be a reference to a `Tree` pointer.
-This is a `O(log(n))` operation, since we first need to find the matching node to then insert a new one.
+This is a `O(log(n))` operation, since it first needs to find the matching node to then insert a new one.

 ```
 void Add(Tree *tree, TKey key, const TValue value);